-Within thirty ninety (930) days after taking office, the Board shall make the appointments required of it under Chapter 5 of this Charter.approve or reject all appointed nominations from the Mayor under Chapter 5 of this Charter.
+Within ninety (90) days after taking office, the Board of Aldermen shall approve or reject all nominations made by the Mayor under Chapter 5 of this Charter.

 4.5.2.
-Clerk:
+Administrative Secretary:

-Within thirty (30) days after taking office, the Board shall appoint for a term of two (2) years, or until removed and until his/her successor is appointed, a Clerk of the Board.
+Within thirty (30) days after taking office, the Board of Aldermen shall appoint for a term of two (2) years, or until removed and until his/her successor is appointed, an Administrative Secretary of the Board of Aldermen.